 Types of Addiction Treatment

-There are some treatment programs in the United States, including inpatient drug rehab, outpatient drug rehab, extended care units, local support groups, sober or recovery houses, mental health, addiction counseling, medical care and orthomolecular medicine.
+Treatment approaches for drug addiction vary in the United States, including inpatient drug rehab, outpatient drug rehab, extended care units, local support groups, sober or recovery houses, mental health, addiction counseling, medical care, the types of treatment centers for drugs and orthomolecular medicine.

-It is even possible to request treatment centers that offer gender and age-specific programs that focus on how drugs affect male or female individuals differently, or how they can have different effects depending on the age of the person.
+It is even possible to request a drug abuse center that offers gender and age-specific programs that focus on how drugs affect male or female individuals differently, or how they can have different effects depending on the age of the person.
 For example, addicts between 17 and 24 are more likely to be financially dependent and without children of their own, whereas users above 25 are usually financially independent and sometimes caring for their children.

-Scientific research in the field of addiction treatment has shown that effective treatments do more to address several needs of the patient, instead of just treating their addiction alone.
+Scientific research in the field of addiction treatment has shown that effective treatment centers of addiction do more to address several needs of the patient, instead of just treating their addiction alone.
 Further, detoxification has little efficacy in treating addiction alone.
 Rather, additional treatment following detoxification has shown a much greater efficacy in successfully treating patients suffering from substance dependence.

 On top of that, relapse prevention is highly recommended for patients leaving an inpatient treatment facility.
 When all steps of the treatment process are fulfilled, there is a much greater chance that the patient will be able to stay drug-free for a longer period.
 The last aspect to consider in treatment is the motivation of the patient.
 Everything will rest on the patient’s desire to remain drug-free; otherwise, treatment is almost entirely futile.